rougier/from-python-to-numpy/05-problem-vectorization.rst

-stable fluids over time (i.e. whose solution in the long term does not diverge). `Alberto Santini <https://github.com/albertosantini/python-fluid>`_ wrote a Python replication a long time ago (using numarray!) such that I only had to adapt it to modern numpy and accelerate it a bit using modern numpy tricks.
+stable fluids over time (i.e. whose solution in the long term does not diverge). `Alberto Santini <https://github.com/albertosantini/python-fluid>`_ wrote a Python replication a long time ago (using numarray!) such that I only had to adapt it to modern NumPy and accelerate it a bit using modern NumPy tricks.

 I won't comment the code since it would be too long, but you can read the